Tuatara: Ecology

 Burrowing seabirds such as petrels, prions, and shearwaters share the tuatara's island habitat during the birds' nesting seasons.
 The tuatara use the birds' burrows for shelter when available, or dig their own.
 The seabirds' guano helps to maintain invertebrate populations on which tuatara predominantly prey, including beetles, crickets, spiders, wētās, earthworms, and snails.
 Their diets also consist of frogs, lizards, and bird's eggs and chicks.
 Young tuatara are also occasionally cannibalised.
 The diet of the tuatara varies seasonally, and they consume mainly fairy prions and their eggs in the summer.
 In total darkness no feeding attempt was observed, and the lowest light intensity at which an attempt to snatch a beetle was observed occurred under 0.0125 lux.
 The eggs and young of seabirds that are seasonally available as food for tuatara may provide beneficial fatty acids.
 Tuatara of both sexes defend territories, and will threaten and eventually bite intruders.
 The bite can cause serious injury.
 Tuatara will bite when approached, and will not let go easily.
-Female tuatara rarely exhibit parental behaviour by guarding nests on islands with high rodent populations.
+Female tuatara sometimes exhibit parental behaviour by guarding nests from other females.

-Tuataras are parasitised by the tuatara tick (Archaeocroton sphenodonti), a tick that directly depends on tuataras.
+Tuatara are parasitised by the tuatara tick (Archaeocroton sphenodonti), a tick that directly depends on tuatara.
 These ticks tend to be more prevalent on larger males, as they have larger home ranges than smaller and female tuatara and interact with other tuatara more in territorial displays.